Sourcing from China and quality assurance

 Often suppliers will seek prepayment for goods before manufacture.
 This will particularly apply if the supplier has not conducted business with you before.
 In time and with growing confidence in the strength of the business relationship, the prepayment requirement may be set aside.
 However, full payment for the goods will be required before shipping.
 This is partially due to the need to comply with export regulations and VAT refund procedures.

 One of the key considerations is price variation, and suppliers will apply price changes according to changes to raw material prices, and other factors such as labour and sub-supplier costs.
-In recent years labour costs have been increasing in China, and this has been compounded by the Chinese government’s initiatives to address environmental improvement, which has resulted in closure of many factories and significant investment in new processing equipment for others.
+In recent years, labour costs have been increasing in China, and this has been compounded by the Chinese government’s initiatives to address environmental improvement, which has resulted in the closure of many factories and significant investment in new processing equipment for others.

 INTELLECTUAL PROPERTY

 Historically, China has had a reputation for compromising intellectual property (IP) rights and inappropriately using existing patents.
-However, IP rights have been acknowledged and protected in China since the 1980s, and laws have been established by government legislation in the areas of design, trademarks, copyright and patents.
-IP rights enforcement is improving but progress is still required and currently the laws in place exceed their actual enforcement
+However, IP rights have been acknowledged and protected in China since the 1980s, and laws have been established by government legislation in design, trademarks, copyrights and patents.
+IP rights enforcement is improving, but progress is still required, and currently, the laws in place exceed their actual enforcementHence, notwithstanding these improvements it is vitally important to make appropriate precautions to ensure your IP rights are secure.
+For example, even if your product is not patentable, it is strongly recommended that designs and trademarks are registered in China.

 One way of providing extra protection is to arrange for component parts for your product to be made at separate, and unrelated, suppliers and then assembled and tested at a trusted company facility that may be your business partner or fully-managed supply company.